annieverse/anniediscord/ReadMe.md

 ![annie](https://i.ibb.co.com/5swkj7k/annie-public-banner-final.png)

-## bring the aesthetic environment to your server  ₊˚⊹
+### bring the minimalist-aesthetic vibe to your server  ₊˚⊹
-customizable levelling and economy system • create your very own server's shop and items •  minimalistic profile, level, and relationship cards • other basic server management modules
+customizable levelling and economy system ♡  create your very own server's shop and items ♡ minimalistic profile, level, and relationship cards ♡  other basic server management modules

 wants to get in touch or share feedback to improve annie? have a visit to her [support server](https://discord.gg/HjPHCyG346)!